Beedeeboom/youneek-mind/README.md

         - Game uses the ARTII Gem for the game title "Youneek Mind" displayed when the game is actioned.
 ARTII is also used to display the name of each stop (Sad Town, Care Station, etc..)

+        - Tests are run using the Gem Test-Unit in the Test directory

 ### R7 - USER INTERACTION & EXPERIENCE: